song007/kafka-mocha/README.md

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project is primarily licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+Parts of this project (specifically the Schema Registry mock implementation) contain code from Confluent Inc., licensed under the Apache License, Version 2.0.
+See [LICENSE.APACHE](LICENSE.APACHE) for details.